FDA approved for more than 25 years

 • Nexxus Amino Bond Shampoo.
 This shampoo is formulated especially for damaged hair and contains five essential amino acids.

 • Kiehl’s Amino Acid Shampoo.
-This gentle formula contains amino acids and coconut oil and is designed to help restore hair health and prevent frizz.
+This gentle formula contains amino acids and coconut oil and is designed to help restore hair health, support healthy hair shafts, and prevent frizz and dryness.

 • Ouai Fine Hair Shampoo.
 This lightweight formulation contains keratin and biotin.